forbesye/cs373/Flask_AWS_Deploy.md

 # Deploying to AWS Elastic Beanstalk

 First, you need to install the AWS Elastic Beanstalk CLI.
-Here's the guide on how to do so: https://github.com/aws/aws-elastic-beanstalk-cli-setup
+[Here's the guide on how to do so](https://github.com/aws/aws-elastic-beanstalk-cli-setup)

 Once you got that installed, you need to get your AWS access key and secret access key.
-You can get them here: https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html
+[You can get them by following this guide](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html)

 ***DO NOT PUSH THE SECRET KEY TO YOUR REPO!!!***